Friern Barnet: Housing

-Adjacent to Princess Park Manor is a modern housing development called Friern Village.
-This was once the area farmed by the Colney Hatch Hospital residents.
-In 1998 the newly formed local residents' association held a ballot among the new residents to find a name for this new area.
-The name Friern Village was chosen and subsequently the residents' association changed its name to the Friern Village Residents' Association.
-A new public park in front of Princess Park Manor, in Friern Barnet Road, was named Friern Village Park.

-Economy

-The Friern Barnet Retail Park near the North Circular Road houses several retailers including Currys PC World, B&Q and Furniture Village.

 Geography

 Parks and open spaces

 Friern Barnet is a leafy suburb of private gardens and trees and Friary Park.
 The area includes the North Middlesex Golf Club, whose main entrance is at the Whetstone end of Friern Barnet Lane, and Coppetts Wood nature reserve, a medium-sized green area of rare plants and wildlife including some types of small bat and Great Crested Newts.

 Architecture

 The Church of England parish church of St John The Evangelist in Friern Barnet Road is Grade II* listed.

 Friern Barnet Town Hall in Friern Barnet Lane was built in 1939–41 to a design by Sir John Brown and A. E. Henson.
 The design owes much to that of Watford Town Hall, whose architect (Charles Cowles-Voysey) had played a pivotal role in judging the design competition.
 English Heritage lists it as "a good example of pared-down modernism... [whose] subtle form and pronounced sense of civic pride mark it out as an exceptional civic building, on this scale, of its day."